RolfBremer/in-dexter/sample-usage.typ

 #indexMath(([d-$rho_x$], "RTX"))

 The first value of the tuple is interpreted as the `display`, the second as the `key` parameter.

 // More samples and tests
 #indexMath(([d-$phi_x^2*sum(d)$], "DPX"))

+#index(indexType: indexTypes.End)[Entry-Marker]

 ==== Suppressing the casing for formulas

-Sometimes, the entry-casing of the `make-index()` funtion should not apply to an entry.
+Sometimes, the entry-casing of the `make-index()` function should not apply to an entry.
 This is often the case for math formulas.
-The `index()` funtion therefore has a parameter `apply-casing`, that allows to suppress the application of the entry-casing function for this specific entry.
+The `index()` function therefore has a parameter `apply-casing`, that allows to suppress the application of the entry-casing function for this specific entry.